WishKuo/WonderLab/Software_Doc/Unity/Finite_State_Machine.md

                 return ID;
             }
         }
-        public virtual void OnEnter() { Debug.Log("on enter: "+ ID); }
+        // Implement some functions when enter a certain state public virtual void OnEnter() { Debug.Log("on enter: "+ ID); }
-        public virtual void OnUpdate() {}
+        // Keeps running when the FSM is at this state public virtual void OnUpdate() {}
-        public virtual void OnEvent(string eventName, StateData data = null) { Debug.Log("on event: "+ eventName);}
+        // Receive the signal and handle special events public virtual void OnEvent(string eventName, StateData data = null) { Debug.Log("on event: "+ eventName);}
-        public virtual void OnLeave() {}
+        // Implement some functions when quit the state. public virtual void OnLeave() {}
     }